-Dave Donaldson, 45, who works at the local video store, is an independent who's voted for both Presidents Bush, as well as for Bill Clinton, Ronald Reagan and Obama.
+Dave Donaldson, 45, who works at the local video store, is an independent who voted for both Presidents Bush, as well as for Bill Clinton, Ronald Reagan and Obama.

 "From what I've seen, I've seen a lot of talk and not so much action.
 I did believe in the message of hope and change.
 I did.
 In retrospect, not so much," Donaldson says.

-Donaldson says he's disappointed that the job picture isn't far better and says this far into his presidency, Obama should stop pointing the finger of blame at his predecessor.
+Donaldson says he's disappointed that the job picture isn't far better and that this far into his presidency, Obama should stop pointing the finger of blame at his predecessor.

-At a sports bar in downtown Decorah on Monday, about a dozen people watch live coverage of the president's town hall meeting happening just miles away.
-As Obama takes on a tougher tone than usual, some at the bar clap and express support for what he's saying.
+At a sports bar in downtown Decorah on Monday, about a dozen people watched live coverage of the president's town hall meeting happening just miles away.
+As Obama took on a tougher tone than usual, some at the bar clapped and expressed support for what he was saying.

-Among them is Joanne Jurs, 74, who says her support for Obama is unwavering.
+Among them was Joanne Jurs, 74, who says her support for Obama is unwavering.

-"Not wavering at all," she says.
+"Not wavering at all," she said.
 "I'm married to one who's wavering just a little."

 Jurs says her husband wants to see more decisiveness from the president and more of a plan for the economy, but she stresses that he is still a supporter.